Archive for the ‘Missing Menu Commands’ Category

 Finally, I dislike the way Amazon MP3s sometimes download with ” (Album Version)” at the end of their titles.
 Here’s a simple script, Remove (Album Version), that will delete that text from the selected tracks.

-Site contents © 2001 - 2012 Doug Adams and weblished by Doug Adams, dougscripts AT mac DOT com.
+Site contents © 2001 - 2024 (that's right: 2001) Doug Adams and weblished by Doug Adams.
+Contact support AT dougscripts DOT com.
+About.

 All rights reserved.
-Legal.
+Privacy.

-AppleScript, iTunes, iPod, iPad, and iPhone are registered trademarks of Apple Inc.
+AppleScript, iTunes, iPod, iPad, and iPhone are registered trademarks of Apple Inc. This site has no direct affiliation with Apple, Inc.